 Royal Caribbean typically offers one main dining room, although some ships have two.
 There are two seatings, as well as “My Time Dining”.
 You’ll have the same servers in the main dining room throughout the cruise.

 Unlike DCL, Royal Caribbean ships offer many specialty restaurants that are not included in your cruise fare.
-These specialty restaurants include varied options such as Johnny Rockets, Izumi Sushi and Tepanyaki, Chops Grille, and Hooked Seafood, and they can be a great add-on to your cruise.
+These specialty restaurants include varied options such as Johnny Rockets, Izumi Sushi and Tepanyaki, Chops Grille, and Hooked Seafood (they vary by ship) and they can be a great add-on to your cruise.

 Themed Cruises